comwt/pm/README.md

-# Effing Package Management
+# Package Maker

 ## Preface

-Package maintainers work hard and take a lot of shit.
+Package maintainers work hard and take a lot of pounding.
 You can't please everyone.
 So, if you're a maintainer: Thanks for maintaining packages!

-## What is fpm?
+## What is pm?

 It helps you build packages quickly and easily (Packages like RPM and DEB formats).

-FUNDAMENTAL PRINCIPLE: IF FPM IS NOT HELPING YOU MAKE PACKAGES EASILY, THEN THERE IS A BUG IN FPM.
+FUNDAMENTAL PRINCIPLE: IF PM IS NOT HELPING YOU MAKE PACKAGES EASILY, THEN THERE IS A BUG IN PM.

-Here is a presentation I gave on fpm at BayLISA: <http://goo.gl/sWs3Z> (I included speaker notes you can read, too)
+Here is a presentation given on pm at BayLISA: <http://goo.gl/sWs3Z> (includes speaker notes you can read, too)

-At BayLISA in April 2011, I gave a talk about fpm.
-At the end, I asked "What can I package for you?"
+At BayLISA in April 2011, a talk was given about pm.
+At the end, it was asked "What can I package for you?"

 Someone asked for memcached.

-Google for 'memcached', download the source, unpack, ./configure, make, make install, fpm, deploy.
+Google for 'memcached', download the source, unpack, ./configure, make, make install, pm, deploy.

-In 60 seconds, starting from nothing, I had both an RPM and a .DEB of memcached ready to deploy, and I didn't need to know how to use rpmbuild, rpm specfiles, dh\_make, debian control files, etc.
+In 60 seconds, starting from nothing, we had both an RPM and a .DEB of memcached ready to deploy, and we didn't need to know how to use rpmbuild, rpm specfiles, dh\_make, debian control files, etc.

 ## Backstory